 The Empire of Red Gold shows how suppliers of tomato manufacturing equipment in Parma, Italy began the relationship years ago.
 The Italians taught the Chinese how to run the equipment and produce the tomato product.
 Silvestro Pieracci, former trader at Gandolfi Group says the deal was, “I give you the machines for production, you carry out your own production, and when you have finished, you give me the products to sell and recover the money for the machines that I have given you.”

-What’s the White Substance Added?
+What’s that White Substance They Add?

 It is becoming more and more common for food to contain additives that are not listed on the ingredient list.
 When manufacturers use “industry standard” ingredient in their products, they do not have to list it on the ingredient list.
 This happens with tomatoes coming here from China.